 The average voice search result is written at a 9th grade reading level.

-Which means you want to AVOID jargon and fancy words in your content.
+This means you want to AVOID jargon and fancy words in your content.

 (To be honest, you should avoid this stuff anyway.
-But it’s nice to know that clear writing also helps your voice search rankings)
+But it’s nice to know that clear writing also helps your voice search rankings.)

 Did you know that sites with lots of links rank more often in voice search?

-(Which is high)
+(Which is high.)

 And unlike traditional SEO, the authority of the page doesn’t seem to be an important voice search ranking signal.